sdwru/laravel-terraform/README.md

 ##### Real Examples

 Here you can see an example of just how simple this package is to use.
 Out of the box, the default adapter is `main`.
-After you enter your authentication details in the `.env` file, it will just work:
+After you enter your authentication details in the `.env` file, it should just work:

 ```php
 use Sdwru\Terraform\Facades\Terraform;